 Chalet company nannies

-Chalet operators (Scott Dunn, Powder Byrne, Le Ski, Ski Total, Esprit Ski) provide private nannies as part of their premium chalet packages.
+Chalet operators - many of them UK-based companies active across the Alps - provide private nannies as part of their premium chalet packages.
 Nannies work directly with individual families, managing childcare across the stay.
 Hours can be long; compensation and accommodation are typically good.

 Private nannies for resort-staying families